aaaaalbert/blur-doodles/README.md

 Rate limiting: doesn't help much, see other location-type sensors.

 Accuracy reduction:
+* Suppress/randomize (B)SSIDs.
+Still exhibits some info about the spectrum, worth investigating for fingerprintability etc.
-Hash and salt (keeping the salt constant across vessels of one experiment).
+* Hash and salt (B)SSIDs, keepi the salt constant across vessels of one experiment.